Financial Aid Efficiency Projects

 - Naming and coding conventions

-- Processes such as setting up development stations and deployment scripts
+- Workflow processes such as setting up development stations and deployment scripts

 The majority of my technical writing has involved functional specifications, responding to RFPs, or documenting processes.
 Some highlights: